 In 1940, James Hope had a year of college under his belt.
 He had just begun to work and was living with his parents and sisters on Grand Boulevard in Detroit.
 He enlisted for service in WWII on October 15, 1940 entering into the Air Corp National Guard.
 Hope served with the 414th Night Fighter Squadron, 62nd Fighter Wing.
 He was a pilot and achieved the rank of 2nd Lieutenant.

 In late August 1944, Hope and his First Officer / Navigator, Carmen Phillippi left on an intruder mission in a Beaufighter VIF VIII around 8:10pm from the island of Sardinia, Italy.
 They were scheduled to reach their target outside of Milan at approximately 10:30pm; bomb for 30 minutes and return to Sardinia.
-They were 10 minutes late in leaving and this misstep would become their demise.
+They were 10 minutes late in leaving with their fighter group and this misstep would become their demise.

 10 MINUTES LATE

 The Beaufighter was a British plane made by the Bristol Company and used by many nations in wartime.
-It held a crew of two and had a max speed of 333mph.
+It held a crew of two and had a max speed of 333 mph.
 The variant model that Hope flew that night had a redesigned nose and improved radar system.
 This aircraft was fitted with ten guns and was often referred to as the “Ten Gun Terror”.

 Hope’s last transmission was overheard by two other aircraft from his squadron and three ground stations – it came through at 10:25pm: “Ghero 34 bailing out, mayday, mayday”.
 His manner of speaking was hurried.

-What is known that both Hope and Phillipi bailed from the plane.
-The bail was done in the darkness and with no eyewitness accounts.
-The US military concluded the bomber was attacked by antiaircraft fire.
+What is known: Hope and Phillippi both bailed from the plane under the cover of darkness with no eyewitness accounts.
+The US military concluded the bomber was attacked by anti-aircraft fire.
 Several US and British air-sea rescue searches were conducted the next morning.
 Neither Hope nor Phillipi were found.
 Both men are memorialized at the Tablets of the Missing American Cemetery in Florence, Italy.

 Thanks for reading.
-Copyright, 2015.
-Andrea Gallucci.
+Copyright, 2018 Andrea Gallucci.